-We can’t even be sure they would be paying attention to us while we were being impressive.
-In fact, we can be pretty sure they weren’t, because they’re an ego just like you are.
-So they’re doing the very same thing you are—they’re sitting there trying to figure out if they’re being impressive to you!
+We can’t even be sure they would be paying attention to us while we were busy being impressive.
+As noted earlier, we can be pretty sure they weren’t, because they’re an ego just like we are.
+So they’re doing the very same thing we are—they’re sitting on their surfboards constantly there trying to figure out if they’re being impressive to us!

 When the sun starts to set on our life we start to realize that we’re only on this beach for one big long day.
 And we realize that means there are only so many waves left.
 Our fellow surfers and people on the beach have all constantly rotated for our entire life, so there was never a way to be impressive to them anyway.
 There never was an audience.
 It never was a show.
 Again, everyone was just supposed to surf.